-Most runners despair when the clocks change on the last Sunday of October.
-If you can’t fit in your runs around the usual 9 - 5, it’s inevitable that you’ll end up running in the dark.
+Many runners despair when the clocks change on the last Sunday of October.
+If you can’t fit in your runs around the usual 9 to 5, it’s inevitable that you’ll end up running in the dark.

 Running in the dark

-Running in the dark comes with pros and cons.
-There’s definitely something quite satisfying about being tough enough to brave the weather when the rest of the world is on the sofa, suffering the onset of cabin fever!
-On the flipside, running in the dark comes with some safety issues as the dark reduces visibility which means that accidents involving runners and vehicles increase.
+There’s definitely something quite satisfying about being tough enough to brave the winter weather when the rest of the world is on the sofa, suffering the onset of cabin fever!

 Night running tips

-Don’t forget that staying safe on a night run is your number one priority.
+Don’t forget that staying safe on your night run is your number one priority.
 Now that you have everything you need to be seen remember:

-- Tell someone you are going out for a run and your route
+- Tell someone where you are going and how long you expect to be.